zhouzhuo810/ZzLettersSideBar/README.md

 }
 ```

-step 3. the layout of listview item must add a TextView with id "@id/tv_letter"
+step 3. the layout of listview item or recyclerview item must add a TextView with id "@id/tv_letter"

 ```xml
     <TextView